siddarthkrishna10/Football_Transfers/README.md

 Towards the end of the 2005/2006 season, many Italian clubs were caught in a match-fixing scandal.
 Investigations discovered that teams paid money to get favourable referees for their matches helping them win games.

 The Calciopoli scandal verdict was huge.
-Most notably, Italian Football Giants; _Juventus_ were fined €75,000, stripped of their 2004/2005 Serie A title, relegated to Serie and deducted 30 points at the start of the 2006/2007 season.
+Most notably, Italian Football Giants; _Juventus_ were fined €75,000, stripped of their 2004/2005 Serie A title, relegated to Serie B and deducted 30 points at the start of the 2006/2007 season.
 This relegation resulted in the majority of their big players leaving.
 And due to the scandal, Juventus didn't have any selling power over their players who didn't want to play in a lower league.
 They had to undersell big players like Zlatan Ibrahimović, Fabio Cannavaro, Patrick Vieira and Gianluca Zambrotta.

 But how are few players being sold for less than their market value result in a **2860% decrease in spending**?